shawnoster/whiskeyandcode/content/posts/develop-for-your-customers-not-other-developers.md

 ---
-title: Develop for Your Customers, not other Developers"
+title: Develop for Your Customers, not other Developers
-date: "2007-10-17T17:55:00Z"
+date: "2007-10-17"
-categories = ["Code"]
-tags = ["UI", "best practices"]
-draft: true
+draft: false
 ---

 Recently my wife has been struggling with a web developer and he epitomizes a type that you find in specialized areas; someone that looks down upon and punishes those that aren't also in the field.